dymoy/mvc-tech-blog/README.md

 - The navigation buttons for 'Dashboard' and 'Login' will redirect the user to the login page if there is no active session for them.

 ### Dashboard Page Usage
-- When logged in, the Dashboard page will display all the user's existing blog posts
+- When logged in, the Dashboard page will display all the user's existing blog posts.
-- A button will be displayed at the top to add a New Post
+- A button will be displayed at the top to add a New Post.
-    - The new post will not be created if the Title and Content fields are empty
+    - The new post will not be created if the Title and Content fields are empty.
-    - Once the new post is created, they will be navigated back to their dashboard where their new post will appear
+    - Once the new post is created, they will be navigated back to their dashboard where their new post will appear.
-- Clicking on a post in the dashboard page will allow the user to update or delete the post in question
+- Clicking on a post in the dashboard page will allow the user to update or delete the post in question.

-### Login and Sign Up Page Usage
+### Login Page Usage
 - The user will have the option to login if they already have an account, or press the `Sign Up Instead` to create an account.
-- Once signed in, the user will be redirected to their Dashboard page, where they can create posts.
+- Once logged in, the user will be redirected to their Dashboard page.
+    - They will then be able to create new posts in the dashboard page and add comments in the home page.

+### Sign Up Page Usage
+- The user will be able to create an account by filling all fields for the username, email, and password.
+- If the user already has an account, they can press the `Login Instead` button to be redirected to the login page.

 ## Testing
 No test suites have been written for this application.
 The API routes were tested locally during development with the [Insomnia](https://docs.insomnia.rest/) development platform.